Gugulethu-Nyoni/semantq/README.md

 * **`ulClass` / `liClass`**
   Classes applied to the `<ul>` and `<li>` elements, so you can fully customise the look and feel of the menu.

-This means you can instruct Semantq to generate a navigation menu that suits your styles if you don't want to rely on the default css.
+This means you can instruct Semantq to generate a navigation menu that suits your custom styles if you don't want to rely on the default css for the navigation menu.

 * **`priorityRoutes`**
   An array of routes that should always appear that order in  the navigation, regardless of alphabetical order or hierarchy.